-School's Purpose
+2. School's Purpose

-The Whitley Central Intermediate School staff believes that every student can learn.
+The Whitley Central Primary School staff believes that every student can learn.
 It is our responsibility to enhance learning.
-Through the partnership of parents, communities, and educators, our goal is that students will acquire the essential skills and knowledge necessary for them to function as productive citizens.
-It is our vision that all students have access and opportunity to participate in a variety of programs which provide high quality instruction in the arts and humanities and practical living and career studies.
+Through partnership of parents, communities and educators, our students will acquire the essential skills and knowledge necessary for them to function as productive citizens.
+It is our vision that all students have access and opportunity to participate in a variety of programs which provide high quality instruction in the arts, humanities, practical living, and career studies.

-We are proud of the opportunities afforded to ALL students at Whitley Central Intermediate School.
-After-school activities include tutoring, reading enrichment through Save the Children and 21st Century programs.
-WCIS is a Title I school using funds to offer Math and Reading Intervention through small group pull outs.
+We are proud of the opportunities afforded to all students at Whitley Central Primary.
+Afterschool activities include tutoring, reading enhancement through Save the Children, and 21st Century Programs.
 Community resources including the University of the Cumberlands, local banks, and other community businesses are used to enhance the curriculum through presentations, collaborative efforts, and field trips.
-Additional programs include Read to Achieve Intervention teacher, Math Intervention teacher, Save the Children, and Family Reading/Math Nights.
+Additional Programs include Early Interventions in Reading, Early Steps to School Success, Math Intervention, Save the Children and Family Reading/Math Nights.
 Our Save the Children program has been recognized as one of the top in the nation receiving the Gold Star Award.
 Classes are conducted so that gender bias is eliminated.

 The school uses standards and guidelines as well as rules, goals, and expectations that ensure equality for all students.
-WCIS is fortunate to receive Read to Achieve (RTA) Grant funding and Math Intervention funding (MIT).
-The funding for these programs provides our school with a full-time RTA teacher and MIT teacher who services third grade students in a small group setting who are at risk of falling below grade level but do not receive special education services.
+WCP is blessed to receive Math Intervention funding (MIT).
+The funding for these programs provides our school with a full-time MIT teacher who services students in a small group setting who are at risk of falling below grade level but do not receive special education services.
 Students who require more challenge to further excel are offered monthly Gifted and Talented Services.

-WCIS uses a variety of services and modes to deliver instruction in every classroom.
-Each student utilizes a chromebook during in seat classes and distance learning.
-Every teacher has a Google Classroom and the school as a whole has access to educational and supplemental programs like Accelerated Reader, MyOn, Epic, Edgenuity, IXL, Extra Math, just to name a few.
-The school has four highly qualified educators to facilitate RTI services to targeted groups based on assessment data.
+Our school uses a variety of services and modes to deliver instruction in every classroom.
+Each student utilizes a Chromebook during in-seat classes and distance learning.
+Every teacher has a Google Classroom and the school has access to educational and supplemental programs like Accelerated Reader, MyOn, Epic, Edgenuity, Extra Math, just to name a few.
+The school has highly qualified educators to facilitate RTI services to targeted groups based on assessment data.
 Additionally, the school's Save the Children program provides supplemental support to struggling readers during school and in after-school and summer settings.
 Our 21st Century Grant offers academic enrichment opportunities that complement the students' regular academic programs during non-school hours.
 Both STC and 21st Century programs assist students in meeting state standards in core academic subjects, i.e., reading and mathematics, all the while offering support to families.

-The school has incorporated Chromebooks 1:1 in daily instruction, in seat and virtually, as tools for Zoom sessions during whole group and small group instruction and to access educational programs available to our students.
-Furthermore, all teachers including homeroom, special education, physical education, science lab, fine arts, as well as, the media specialist and interventionists, upload lessons and materials to their Google Classrooms to guide instruction and enhance Zoom sessions.
-Students who need additional help during virtual learning have the opportunity to come into the school as part of a target group aimed at reaching learners who need additional support.
+The school has incorporated Chromebooks 1:1 in daily instruction, in-seat and virtually, as tools for Zoom sessions during whole group and small group instruction and to access educational programs available to our students.
+Furthermore, all teachers including homeroom, special education, physical education, fine arts, as well as, the media specialist and interventionists, upload lessons and materials to their Google Classrooms to guide instruction and enhance Zoom sessions.
+Students who need additional help during virtual learning can come into the school as part of a target group aimed at reaching learners who need additional support.